arnoldt100/anansi/documentation/source/Classes/MPIEnvironment.cpp.rst

     .. function:: MPIEnvironment (MPIEnvironment && other)=delete

-        The copy move constructor is deleted.
+        The copy-move constructor is deleted.

     .. function:: ~MPIEnvironment()=0